qbreader/python-module/examples/sync.md

 for tossup in sync_client.random_tossup(number=3, categories=[Category.SCIENCE]):
     print(tossup)
 ```
-This way, while typing (:smile:), your LSP should give an autocomplete on this.
+This way, while typing (:smile:), your language server should give an autocomplete on this.
 This is usually a better strategy than trying to guess the string that is right.

 ## Tossup by Difficulty